tamanano/fingerprint_graph_net/README.md

 ## Notice

-Now we release our 3D Feature Extraction Network testing code, our Graph Embedding Network and the 3D minutiae on UWA, you can download the datasets and preprocess the to 640*480 and run our codes.
+Now we release our 3D Feature Extraction Network testing code, our Graph Embedding Network and the 3D minutiae on UWA.
+For the dataset used by the code, you need to apply to the dataset authors.
+This code does not provide a download link.
+You can preprocess them to 640*480 and run our codes.

 ## Data and model